-The average survey density of king scallops captured in queen scallop dredges (of all sizes caught) per 100 m2 around the Isle of Man for the 2023 survey is displayed in Figure 9 for all survey stations.
-In 2023 the three highest density stations TAR, ST51 and ST33 (all above 5 kings scallops per 100 m2) are on the West, East and South coast respectively, indicating a good spread among fishing grounds (Figure 9).
+The average survey density of king scallops captured in queen scallop dredges (of all sizes caught) per 100 m2 around the Isle of Man for the 2024 survey is displayed in Figure 9 for all survey stations.
+In 2024 the two highest density stations TAR, ST27 (\geq 8 kings scallops per 100 m2) are on the West and East coast respectively, indicating a spread among fishing grounds (Figure 9).

-The difference in mean survey density (scallops per 100 m2) of king scallops from queen scallop dredges between 2022 and 2023\ is displayed for all survey stations sampled in both years (Figure 10).
-This indicates positive increases between 2022 and 2023 in total scallop density at 27 stations and decreases at 13 stations (12 stations were not sampled in both years).
+The difference in mean survey density (scallops per 100 m2) of king scallops from queen scallop dredges between 2023 and 2024 is displayed for all survey stations sampled in both years (Figure 10).
+This indicates positive increases between 2023 and 2024 in total scallop density at 24 stations and decreases at 11 stations (the historical station at CHI was not surveyed in 2024).

-Figure 9: Survey densities (king scallops per 100 m2) displayed by survey station for spring 2023 survey (average of queen scallop dredge data).
-Only sites with densities \geq 0.25 king scallops per 100 m2 are displayed.
+Figure 9: Survey densities (king scallops per 100 m^2) displayed by survey station for spring 2024 survey (average of queen scallop dredge data).
+Only sites with densities ≥ 0.25 king scallops per 100 m^2 are displayed.

-Figure 10: Difference in average survey density (scallops per 100 m2) of king scallops between 2022 and 2023 from queen scallop dredges for all survey stations sampled in both years (red bars indicate a reduction in scallop densities and green bars indicate an increase in scallop density from 2022 to 2023).
+Figure 10: Difference in average survey density (scallops per 100 m2) of king scallops between 2023 and 2024 from queen scallop dredges for all survey stations sampled in both years (red bars indicate a reduction in scallop densities and green bars indicate an increase in scallop density from 2023 to 2024).

-Despite positive increases in six out of eleven of the historical stations between 2022 and 2023 the data need to be considered in the wider context of the time series.
-Figure 11 and Figure 12 indicate the density of king scallops per 100 m2 for each of the eleven historical stations from 1992 to 2023.
+Despite positive increases in seven out of the ten historical stations surveyed in 2024 compared to 2023, the data need to be considered in the wider context of the time series.
+Figure 11 and Figure 12 indicate the density of king scallops per 100 m2 for each of the eleven historical stations from 1992 to 2024.
+These longer-term data show a largely positive trend for 2024 with a number of stations at the upper range of historical densities (e.g. EDG, PSM, LAX, PEL, BRO and SED) (Figure 11 and Figure 12).
+The 2024 density at TAR, which is a site that has previously had very high densities, is at the upper end of the general densities for this site, but below the very high density years.
+Note no data for CHI in 2024.

-These longer-term data show a mixed picture.
-The 2023 densities at a number of historical stations which previously have shown very high or moderately high densities are at the lower end of the range of values (e.g. TAR, BRO and CHI).
-For stations that historically have consistently low densities, the 2023 survey shows densities that maintain this trend (e.g. EDG, PSM, SED, PEL) (Figure 11 and Figure 12).
-Other notable patterns include historically high densities at BRI and LAX over the past 3 years (though less so in 2023).

-Figure 11: Density of king scallops (scallops per 100 m2) at historical stations from 1992 to 2023 for the Prince Madog survey.
+Figure 11: Density of king scallops (scallops per 100 m2) at historical stations from 1992 to 2024 for the Prince Madog survey.
 Blank spaces indicate years with no survey data.
 Sites include CHI, EDG, PSM, RAM, SED and TAR

-Figure 12: Density of king scallops (scallops per 100 m2) at historical stations from 1992 to 2023 for the Prince Madog survey.
+Figure 12: Density of king scallops (scallops per 100 m2) at historical stations from 1992 to 2024 for the Prince Madog survey.
 Blank spaces indicate years with no survey data.
 Sites include BRI, BRO, LAX and PEL.